One-loop divergences in first order Einstein-Hilbert gravity: Abstract

 \section{Abstract}

-One-loop counterterms are computed in first order formalism for the Einstein-Hilbert action using the background field method and the heat kernel technique.
-The obtained result coincides with the result found by 't Hooft and Veltman in second order formalism.
+One-loop counterterms are computed in the first order formalism for the Einstein-Hilbert action with a minimally coupled scalar field using the background field method and the heat kernel technique.
+The {\em off-shell} divergent piece in the harmonic gauge is {\em exactly} the same as the one first found by 't Hooft and Veltman.